-There is no national bargaining mechanism for pay and conditions of service in FE - negotiations take place at individual college level.
-This section will relate on the most part to your statutory rights.
+Negotiations about pay and conditions of service in FE colleges take place nationally and at individual college level.

 Your right to a statement of particulars of employment